-Have you ever thought about the fact that Jesus was homeless?
+Have you ever thought about the fact that Jesus was sometimes homeless?

 Certainly, the olive grove and quiet starlit nights often provided escape from the crowds.
-But other times, rain or snow would have soaked Jesus to the skin.
-During His life on earth, Jesus experienced sleeping on hard ground, hunger, cold, darkness, and loneliness.
+But other times, rain or snow might have soaked Jesus to the skin.
+During his life on earth, Jesus experienced sleeping on hard ground, hunger, cold, darkness, and loneliness.

 Yet, there’s more to consider.
-The Bible doesn’t mention Jesus owning anything other than the clothes on His back, which the soldiers divvied up at His crucifixion (Matthew 27:35).
-We dare not romanticize his lack of possessions in our modern minds as just “living simply” or “minimalist.”
+The Bible doesn’t mention Jesus owning anything other than the clothes on his back, which the soldiers divvied up at his crucifixion (Matthew 27:35).
+We dare not romanticize his lack of possessions in our modern minds as just “living simply” or “being minimalist.”

 Jesus likely trained as a carpenter.
-Yet, during the three years of His ministry, there’s no evidence that He worked in His trade to provide for Himself or His mother.
-Did people look at Him and say, “Get a job”?
-Regardless of what people thought, Jesus depended on His Heavenly Father to provide and allowed His followers — women from Galilee — to care for His needs (Matthew 27:55; Mark 15:41).
+Yet, during the three years of his ministry, there’s no evidence that he worked in his trade to provide for himself or his mother.
+Did people look at him and say, “Get a job”?
+Regardless of what people thought, Jesus depended on his Heavenly Father to provide and allowed his followers to care for his needs (Matthew 27:55; Mark 15:41).

 So, how does Jesus’ homelessness impact us?

 Though God doesn’t command us to sell our homes and live on the street, he does tell us to care for the poor (See James 1:27, Deuteronomy 15:7-8, Zechariah 7:9-10, Galatians 2:10, James 2:1-13).
 Jesus also explained that we must value God more than our stuff (Luke 12:33-34, Matthew 19:16-22).

 But probably the clearest answer comes in Jesus’ description of the final judgment, when the Son of Man separates true followers from false ones.